gaborm74/application-domino/README.md

 Web interface is very basic with min to no styling.
 The reason is that the result and progress representation is much easier in a browser than in a console.

+For a pure API version in Laravel/Passport see https://github.com/gaborm74/application-domino-api

 # Usage

 ## root dir for web server